Resume and Cover Letter Writing Guide

 What's the Difference?

-Below you'll find step-by-step information on how to create your resume, along with formatting tips and insight into which words to use, and which words to avoid.
+Below, you'll find step-by-step information on how to create your resume, along with formatting tips and insight into which words to use, and which words to avoid.
 The guide also features techniques for writing cover letters that showcase your accomplishments and form a clear connection between your experience and the position you are applying for.
-If you follow these steps, you'll have a better chance of securing job interviews.
+If you follow these steps, you'll increase your chances of securing job interviews.

 How to Build Your Resume